anurag-prakash-singh/AddWithoutOperator/README.md

 # AddWithoutOperator
-Add two numbers using only bitwise operators

-Add two numbers without using an arithmetic operations - only bitwise operations are permitted.
+Add two numbers without using any arithmetic operations - only bitwise operations are permitted.